top of page

 Overview

-Creating a regular toothbrushing routine is important for keeping your child's teeth healthy and can help them feel more secure.
-For autistic children, having a clear routine makes it easier to know what to expect, which can reduce anxiety and make daily tasks smoother.
-By making toothbrushing a natural part of the day, you’re helping to protect their teeth and support their overall wellbeing.
+Creating a regular toothbrushing routine is important for keeping your child's teeth healthy.
+For autistic children, having a clear routine makes it easier to know what to expect, which can reduce anxiety.
+Below are some examples of how to make toothbrushing a part of your regular day.

 Image by Kelly Sikkema